digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - The Infrequent Access tier costs the same as Standard-IA

 - Frequent Access
-- after <ins>30 days</ins> if not accesed the object will be moved to the Infrequent Access tier.
+- after <ins>30 days</ins> if not accessed the object will be moved to the Infrequent Access tier.
     - Infrequent Access
      - Archive
        - Deep Archive

-- S3 Intelligent Tiering shoud be used for long-lived data with changing or unknown data patterns
+- S3 Intelligent Tiering should be used for long-lived data with changing or unknown data patterns

 ### S3 Lifecycle Configuration

 - S3 Lifecycle is a set of rules that you apply to a bucket.
 Rules can apply to buckets or groups of objects
 - Limit the scope of the lifecycle rule to specific prefixes and tags
 - Transition Actions ( Move from one tier to another ) <ins>(current and previous versions)</ins>
-- Expiration Actions ( Delete whatever objects need to deleted in a cetain time ) can be used as cost optimization )
+- Expiration Actions ( Delete whatever objects need to deleted in a certain time ) can be used as cost optimization )
 - Transition smaller objects can cost more (minium size)
-- <ins>30 day minium</ins> where an object need to stay on s3 standard before tranisition to lower storage tiers
+- <ins>30 day minium</ins> where an object need to stay on s3 standard before transition to lower storage tiers
 - A single rule cannot transition to Standard-IA or OneZone-IA then to either glacier type within <ins>30 days</ins>

 ### S3 Replication

-- <ins>Cross-Region Replication (CRR) </ins>Allows the replication from the source bucket to destination bucket in diffrent aws regions
+- <ins>Cross-Region Replication (CRR) </ins>Allows the replication from the source bucket to destination bucket in different aws regions
 - <ins>Same-Region Replication (SRR) </ins>Allows the replication from source to destination in the same AWS regions
 - Replication application is applied from the <ins>source bucket</ins>
 - IAM role defined on source bucket, and is used to allow access to destination bucket
 - You can replicate all objects or a subset of objects, by creating a <ins>rule filter</ins>
 - You can also select which storage class the destination will use , <ins>default to use the same as source</ins>
-- You can akso define the ownership, <ins>the default is the source account</ins>
+- You can also define the ownership, <ins>the default is the source account</ins>
 - Replication Time Control (RTC) adds a <ins>15min</ins> SLA onto time it takes to sync.

-- Replication is nor retoactive & versioning needs to be on.
+- Replication is nor retroactive & versioning needs to be on.
-- if you enable replication on a bucket that already has objects in it, the objects that were in the bucket before you switched on replicaton will not bereplicated.
+- if you enable replication on a bucket that already has objects in it, the objects that were in the bucket before you switched on replication will not be replicated.
 - <ins>Both the source and destination bucket needs to have versioning enabled, it is a requirement</ins>.
-- One-way replicaton only <ins>SOURCE > DESTINATION</ins>.
+- One-way replication only <ins>SOURCE > DESTINATION</ins>.
-- Replication is able to handle objects that are Uncrypted, SSE-S3 & SSE-KMS (with extra config) NOT SSE-C as S3 replication is not in control of the keys
+- Replication is able to handle objects that are Un-encrypted, SSE-S3 & SSE-KMS (with extra config) NOT SSE-C as S3 replication is not in control of the keys
-- Source bucket owner needs permisions to objects
+- Source bucket owner needs permissions to objects
 - NO system events, glacier or glacier deep archive can't be replicated.
 - Deletes are not replicated.
 (Unless Selected)